 Dr. Azmaira H. Maker holds a bachelor’s degree in psychology from Vassar College (Phi Beta Kappa), and received her doctoral training at the University of Michigan, Ann Arbor.
 Dr. Maker completed her post-doctoral fellowship training at the University of Michigan Hospital, Department of Psychiatry.
-Her extensive experience in working with divorcing families, along with her specialized training at the Child Advocacy Clinic at the University of Michigan Law School provides her with extensive clinical skills and expert knowledge that guide the content of Family Changes.
+Her extensive experience in working with divorcing families, along with her specialized training at the Child Advocacy Clinic at the University of Michigan Law School provides her with extensive clinical skills and expert knowledge that guide the content of Family Changes and Where Did My Friend Go?.

 “My draw to my work is the intense relationship and trust I have with each person, each parent, and each child.
 I experience individuals as unique, a kaleidoscope of characteristics, thoughts, feelings, and ways of being.
 I thrive on the path of hard work, discovery, insight, and growth.
 I often use the word ‘transformation or transfiguration’ with my clients.”

-Dr. Maker currently resides in San Diego with her family and has a private practice in Del Mar.
-In her practice, Dr. Maker sees children, teenagers, families, and individual adults.
+Dr. Maker currently resides in San Diego with her family and is the founder of Aspiring Families, Center for Mental Health and Wellness in Del Mar.
+In her center, Dr. Maker and her specialist team of expert clinicians work with children, teenagers, families, individual adults, and seniors.
 She work with people presenting with a range of vulnerabilities and stressors, including divorce, trauma, loss (including pregnancy loss), infertility, anxiety, relationship/interpersonal struggles, depression, adoption, attachment, learning disabilities, developmental delays, and giftedness.